*This article may contain affiliate links. For full information, please see the disclaimer here.

 Elegant and classy, traditional Swiss music boxes are carved out of the finest wood and often feature hand-painted scenes of life in the Swiss Alps.
 The most common music boxes play classics like “Edelweiss” and the “Happy Wanderer”.
 However, more high-end music boxes can also be modified to play a large variety of tunes.

-Even though music boxes aren’t as popular these days as they used to be in the past, they are still wonderful Swiss souvenirs to bring back for your loved ones.
+Even though music boxes aren’t as popular these days as they used to be in the past, they are still wonderful Swiss souvenirs to bring back to your loved ones.

 Speaking of intricate Swiss souvenirs made from wood, another unique item that should be on your souvenir shopping list is a traditional Swiss wooden toy.
 These beautifully crafted figurines are extremely popular, not just among children in Switzerland, but also among classic toy collectors.